Hariharan (singer)

-Hariharan Anantha Subramani (born 3 April 1955) is an Indian playback, bhajan and ghazal singer who predominantly sings in Tamil, Hindi and Telugu languages.
-He has also sung over 15,000 notable songs in 10 regional languages including Malayalam, Kannada, Marathi, Sinhala and Bhojpuri.
+Hariharan Anantha Subramani (born 3 April 1955) is an Indian playback, bhajan and ghazal singer who predominantly sings in Tamil, Malayalam, Hindi, Kannada and Telugu languages.
+He has also sung over 15,000 notable songs in 10+ languages including Marathi, Sinhala, Maithili, Bhojpuri, Odia, Bengali, Sanskrit, Gujarati and English.
 He is an established ghazal singer and one of the pioneers of Indian fusion music.
+Hariharan is widely regarded as one of the greatest playback singers in Indian cinema.

 In 2004, he was honoured with the Padma Shri by the Government of India and is a two-time National Award winner.
-Hariharan, associating with Lesle Lewis, formed Colonial Cousins, a two-member band.
+Hariharan, associating with Lesle Lewis, formed the duo Colonial Cousins.
 They have cut many private music albums and also scored music for few feature films in Tamil and Hindi.
-On 9 October 2021 at 13:47, Hariharan and late Gulshan Kumar's Hanuman Chalisa recorded under the label of T-Series crossed the 2-billion views mark on YouTube, making it the first devotional song in the world to do so.
+In 1992, Hariharan and late Gulshan Kumar's Hanuman Chalisa recorded under the label of T-Series crossed the 3-billion views mark on YouTube, making it the first devotional song in the world to do so.

-Personal life and education
+Early life and education

-Hariharan was born to classical musicians H A S Mani and Alamelu Mani.
-HAS Mani - he was affectionately called Chellamani - groomed many Carnatic singers in Mumbai where he died in his early 40s due to cardiac arrest in 1963.
-His mother Alamelu Mani (b 1935) has had a long career as Carnatic vocalist and a distinguished teacher, and was honoured with the title Sangeeta Pracharya in 2019.
-Hariharan did his schooling at Don Bosco High School, Matunga and graduated from SIES College of Arts, Science & Commerce, Mumbai.
+Hariharan was born in a Tamil family to classical musicians H. A. S. Mani and Alamelu Mani.
+H. A. S. Mani – he was affectionately called Chellamani – groomed many Carnatic singers in Mumbai where he died in his early 40s due to cardiac arrest in 1963.
+His mother Alamelu Mani (born 1935) has had a long career as Carnatic vocalist and a distinguished teacher and was honoured with the title Sangeeta Pracharya in 2019.

+Hariharan did his schooling at Don Bosco High School, Matunga.
+He then graduated from SIES College of Arts, Science & Commerce, Mumbai.
 Thereafter he pursued his studies at the St. Xavier's College, Mumbai.